 These classic creamy pea salads of the past are made with bacon, a mayo-based dressing, and red onions.
 Some versions include cheese; others are made with ranch dressing.

-For today’s recipe, I wanted a more modern take on the creamy pea salad with bacon that I grew up seeing at summer gatherings.
+- For today’s recipe, I wanted a more modern take on the pea salad that I grew up with.

-At the same time, it stays true to its roots and tastes like it belongs at a proper cookout.
-You can thank the bacon!
+- At the same time, it stays true to its roots and tastes like it belongs at a proper cookout.
+You can thank the crispy, smoky bacon!

 5 Star Review